12-simple-ways-to-maintain-a-healthy-weight-photo

 Foods to Support Your Child’s Immune System

-The immune system plays a very important role in your overall health (and the health of your children).
-It defends against viruses and bacteria.
-It’s made up of interconnected white blood cells, antibodies, bone marrow, the spleen, thymus and lymphatic system, which work together in harmony to find and destroy pathogens (the things that cause illness).
+The immune system plays a very important role in protecting both adults and children from infections.
+It’s made up of a highly interconnected network of white blood cells, antibodies, bone marrow, the spleen, thymus and the lymphatic system.
+Together, these systems identify and destroy harmful invaders like viruses and bacteria.

 THERE IS NO SINGLE PRODUCT THAT CAN BOOST IMMUNITY

-Scientists are still a long way from understanding the complex interplay of parts that allow the immune system to perform at its optimum level, which means there’s no product you can take to “boost” it.
-Instead, it’s important to focus on supporting your (and your childrens’) immune systems so they function normally.
-There are many things we can do to support immunity, such as getting enough sleep, being physically active, minimizing stress and eating nutritious foods.
+There are many things we can do to “support” immunity, such as getting enough sleep, being physically active, minimizing stress and eating nutritious foods.
 As a busy mom, I love finding foods that are not only nutritious and convenient, but also immune supporting.

 The easiest way to get these nutrients is by eating a healthy and balanced diet.